-Thunderous applause roared through the Fox Point Village Hall Tuesday night after a tearful Cissy Bryson, who lives near the Bridge Lane Ravine Footbridge, talked about how a year without that bridge has been not only painful for her but many others as well.
+Thunderous applause roared through the Tuesday night after a tearful Cissy Bryson, who lives near the Bridge Lane Ravine Footbridge, talked about how a year without that bridge has been not only painful for her but many others as well.

 "That beautiful walk has been closed for a year and here we are the peak of the fall color and we can’t cross that bridge," Bryson said.
 "There is no reason for that bridge to be closed."

-The bridge between Barnett Lane and Bridge Lane has been closed since last October.
-At that time, Ayers, an engineering firm hired by the village, had done an inspection looking into the load capacity and safety of the bridge.
+The bridge between At that time, Ayers, an engineering firm hired by the village, had done an inspection looking into the load capacity and safety of the bridge.
 Ayers said the number of people on the bridge at one time should not exceed eight, and if that number could not be controlled, they suggested it be closed until the footbridge could be repaired or replaced.

 Now draped with bright orange snow netting to keep people off, and "Bridge Closed" and "No Trespassing" signs scattered in front of both entrances, the bridge has become an eyesore as far as many neighbors are concerened.